 Keeping a clean house doesn’t need to feel like a full-time job.
 With a little organization and a few handy hacks, you’ll have a sparkling clean home in no time.
-Save time with these quick-and-easy cleaning tips for your entire home.
+Save time with these quick-and-easy house cleaning tips and tricks for your entire home.

 The living room is one of the highest-trafficked rooms in the house.
 From kids’ toys to movie nights, it’s always in use.
 The key to cleaning up your living room is to have an easy-to-use storage system in place.
 Use items such as seagrass baskets to store electronics, toys, and more.
 Keep bookshelves tidy by getting rid of a book every time you find yourself purchasing a new one.
 With clutter at bay, it’s easier to zoom through with a vacuum, fluff pillows, and fold throw blankets.
 Dust down shelving and then clean the floors to efficiently get rid of dust and dirt.